 Test on both devices

-Test the Spanish path on an iPhone and Android.
-Confirm the pre-filled message opens correctly in both platforms’ native SMS apps and that OTTO’s first Spanish response fires immediately.
+Test the Spanish path on iPhone and Android.
+Confirm the pre-filled message opens correctly and OTTO’s first Spanish response fires immediately.